 Should you want to invest in LED grow lights, you may want to read further on what you need to know in choosing a fixture for your indoor garden.

-What Makes Led Grow Lights Different From Standard Led Lights?
+What Makes LED Grow Lights Different From Standard LED Lights?

 LED Grow Lights are different from the usual LED bulbs in your household.
 The everyday light only illuminates, while grow lights have a broad spectrum of red and blue that stimulate growth.